-Causes of low progesterone:
+Causes of Low Progesterone:

 Low progesterone levels can be caused by several known factors or unknown factors.
 Due to the complexity of hormones, some women may have no difficulty getting pregnant but for some reason, the placenta does not create the proper levels when it should.
-Researchers believe that high levels of stress, poor nutrition and lack of exercise can contribute to low progesterone levels.
+Researchers believe that high levels of stress, poor nutrition, and lack of exercise can contribute to low progesterone levels.
 Certain medications can also interfere with the body’s ability to produce progesterone.

-Treatment for low progesterone:
+Treatment for Low Progesterone:

 Diagnosing low progesterone can be done by a blood test that measures your level after ovulation and by ovulation charting.
 Progesterone is responsible for the spike in body temperature after ovulation.
 If there is no increase in body temperature, progesterone levels may be low.
 Women should never attempt to self diagnose or self treat a suspected hormonal imbalance as low progesterone symptoms mimic symptoms of other disorders.

 Progesterone creams, shots and vaginal suppositories are available once a diagnosis is made.
 Generally, a progesterone supplement is taken right after ovulation to boost progesterone levels.
-Many times, when a woman is supplemented with progesterone, it is taken until 12 weeks or so but sometimes, is taken for the duration of the pregnancy.
+Many times, when a woman is supplemented with progesterone, it is taken until 12 weeks or so but sometimes, it is taken for the duration of the pregnancy.